bettermusic/ChordSheetJS/README.md

 <a name="Line"></a>

 ## Line
-Represents a line in a chord sheet, consisting of items of type ChordLyricsPair or Tag
+Represents a line in a chord chart, consisting of items of type ChordLyricsPair or Tag

 **Kind**: global class